KIRANKUMAR7296/JavaScript/JQuery.md

 ### Features of jQuery

 `HTML` manipulation
-- Jquery easily navigate throughout the structure of web page.
+- jQuery easily navigate throughout the structure of web page.
 - It can easily change the web page contents, behaviours and elements.

 `CSS` manipulation